-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Transition into school begins with visits to the preschool settings.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The school age range is 3-11 and can accommodate nursery aged pupils in the term after their third birthday.
+Additional and personalised visits can be made for both parents and pupils on request.
+Pupils who require a phased return or entry to school can be arranged with SEND Coordinator.
+Transition into school begins with visits to preschool settings.
 Pupils then attend learning together sessions prior to beginning school.
 The local pre-school can access support from the SEND Co-ordinator.
+Additional visits and discussions with Secondary school with the support of the PSA.
+Transition to a specialised setting, such as Pencalenick or Doubletrees would be supported by the SEND Co-ordinator in conjunction with pupil and parental wishes.
 Transition between the key stages is managed by teachers in line with parental wishes.
 Continuity and close liaison with parents are a strength of our small school environment.
 Transition to the Secondary environment is managed in partnership with the Roseland Academy.
 An extensive programme involves several day visits, meetings with staff and parental meetings.
-Additional and personalised visits can be made for both parents and pupils on request.
-Additional visits and discussions with Secondary school.
-Pupils who require a phased return or entry to school can be arranged with SEND Co- ordinator.
-Transition to a specialised setting, such as Pencalenick or Doubletrees would be supported by the SEND Co-ordinator in conjunction with pupil and parental wishes.